 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

-The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
+The blood levels of this medication and your liver can be affected by certain foods and medications, so they should be avoided.
 These include (but are not limited to): grapefruit, grapefruit juice, ketoconazole, rifampin, phenytoin, St. John's wort, and fentanyl.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling